Anaerobic Digestion

 What kind of feedstock will the facility accept?

-The types of organic material (feedstock) that are permitted to be processed by the facility will be outlined by provincial approvals.
-Livestock manure from the adjacent feedlot will make up 50% or more of the total feedstock, with the remaining comprised of organic food resources such as food processing residues, kitchen and market residues, damaged and rejected grains, fats, oils, and greases from grocery stores, restaurants and cafeterias.
+As the primary feedstock, livestock manure from the adjacent feedlot will make up 50% or more of the total feedstock, with the remaining comprised of organic food resources such as food processing residues, kitchen and market residues, damaged and rejected grains, fats, oils, and greases from grocery stores, restaurants and cafeterias.

 The facility will not have the infrastructure, or be permitted to, process specified risk materials (SRM) or carcasses.